afni/afni_doc/tutorials/apqc_html/browsing.rst

 This set of action items can be accomplished with the following scripts.

+.. warning:: When opening new tabs, some browsers might exhibit a
+             brief "flash", because an empty tab gets created and then populated.
+Thus, using a script like the ones below to open many tabs in quick succession could lead to a flashing or strobe-like effect.
+Anyone who might be sensitive to such effects should take this into consideration.

 #. **Ex.
 1.**

    Jump to a particular QC block for all subjects.